-World Class bartender of the year 2015, three times nominated for International Bartender of the Year at Tales, author of Cocktails with Tess, cofounder of Amsterdam Cocktail Week, one half of the duo behind Difford's Guide Netherlands, and a regular in Dutch magazines, Posthumus is Europe’s highest profile female bartender.
+World Class bartender of the year 2015, twice nominated for International Bartender of the Year at Tales, author of Cocktails met Tess, cofounder of Amsterdam Cocktail Week, one half of the duo behind Difford's Guide Netherlands, and a regular in Dutch magazines, Posthumus is Europe’s highest profile female bartender.
 In December 2017, she opened her first bar, Flying Dutchmen Cocktails, with business partner Timo Janse to further their shared mission of building cocktail culture in Amsterdam.

 The name of Flying Dutchmen Cocktails is a nod to the Netherlands’ watery past, when Dutch sailors travelled the world bringing spices from what is today Indonesia, and this tiny flat land on the fringes of Europe owned colonies from the Caribbean to South Africa and beyond.
 “The Flying Dutchmen is a myth of a boat that travelled round the Cape of Good Hope and disappeared,” Posthumus says.
 “It turned into a ghost ship with the captain on board.”